-I definitely inherited this December baking gene from Mom.
-She taught us girls how to turn up the Christmas tunes and dip, roll, sprinkle, and bake – and then share all the goods with friends and family during this special season.
-If you were one of our school or Sunday school teachers, coaches, bus drivers, or neighbors, you probably received a colorful tin full of Mom’s sweet handiwork.
+I inherited the December baking gene from Mom.
+She taught us girls how to turn up the Christmas tunes and dip, roll, sprinkle, and bake, and then share all the goods with friends and family.
+Teachers, coaches, bus drivers, and neighbors would often receive a colorful tin full of Mom’s sweet handiwork.
+These gingerbread brownies are like a cross between my favorite fudgy brownies and the warm flavors of my chewy ginger molasses cookies.
+You’re in for a real treat!

 Recipe Ingredients